Akshat21020/Textutils/README.md

 # TextUtils
 TextUtils is a simple text utility web application that provides various text manipulation features such as text conversion, word counting, and more.

-# Features
+## Features

 - Convert text to uppercase and lowercase
--Remove extra spaces
+- Remove extra spaces
--Count words and characters
+- Count words and characters
--Copy text to clipboard
+- Copy text to clipboard
--Dark mode support
+- Dark mode support

-# Technologies Used
+## Technologies Used

 - React.js for frontend